NiloGregginz33/QMGRExperiments/README.md

 Leonard Susskind probably already said all this at some point but I was in the other room watching Netflix.

+at least a couple things that matter, i wanted to capture the idea for electric charge and the color charges needed answering. in my mind the electric charge beimg captured tells me the credebility of of the people I respect on youtube. color charge was just a question bc like black holes dont have color.
+I really care how it evolves over time but i feel like thats a bit much rn.
+Simply knowing it can be both feels like an answer to me for rn.

 Thank you for reading, and I appreciate any insights you can offer!